IQSS/iqss-metrics-backend/README.md

 harvest_sheet_tsv_http(output_path, sheet_name, os.getenv("SHEET_URL_ENV"), "A:E", [0..n], gid=0)
 ```

 All URLs are presumed secrets and should live in the `.env` file above.
-The sheet url also defines which sheet tab to pull from
+The sheet url also defines which sheet tab
+to pull from

 ### Example

-I needed to add the spreadsheet, selecting A through B, but only returning the values at index 0, 1, and 2,
+I needed to add the spreadsheet, selecting A through D, but only returning the columns with index 0, 2, and 3,
-on the second ta sheet entitled "Z"
+on the second tab sheet entitled "Z"

 https://docs.google.com/spreadsheets/d/1F7fcSJoPzUloWMkigLlzJW6r9zGuurtKiAcQirFS8kU